-- More extensive range of double acting cylinders than for single acting cylinders, giving many more options of bore and stroke sizes
+A more extensive range of double acting cylinders than for single acting cylinders, giving many more options of bore and stroke sizes.

-- Many variations on the basic double acting cylinder design
+Many variations are available on the basic double acting cylinder design.

-- Air is a compressible medium – if a pneumatic cylinder is to be used as a feed cylinder, it has to be coupled to a hydraulic slave cylinder to give a constant feed
+Air is a compressible medium – if a pneumatic cylinder is to be used as a feed cylinder, it has to be coupled to a hydraulic slave cylinder to give a constant feed, and

 Discover the 6 steps to specifying linear actuators in our blog Know Your Pneumatics: Specifying Linear Actuators.

 Article contributed by Kevin Hill, European product manager pneumatic actuators, Pneumatic Division Europe, Parker Hannifin Corporation.